Life Will Find A Way

 • The Permian-Triassic Extinction: This event, approximately 252 million years ago, is considered the most severe mass extinction in Earth's history.
 Yet, life eventually recovered, although the recovery took millions of years.

 The recovery following these catastrophic events wasn't merely a matter of survival; it involved significant evolutionary innovation.
-New species evolved, filling ecological niches left vacant by extinct organisms.
+Also, new species evolved, filling ecological niches left vacant by extinct organisms.
 This highlights the dynamic nature of life and its ability to adapt and diversify in response to even the most dramatic changes.

 Life's Ingenious Strategies for Survival